What is Process Documentation (And How to Do it)

 How to create process documentation?

-Start by watching someone actually do the process while taking detailed notes.
-Break everything down into simple, clear steps.
-Add pictures or videos where helpful.
-Test your documentation by asking someone who’s never done the process before to follow it.
-The key is to write it so clearly that anyone could understand it, even if they’re completely new to the task.
+Begin to watch someone actually do the process and take stateful notes.
+Break it all down into simple, clear steps.
+Include images or video if applicable.
+Test out your documentation by getting someone who has never done the process before to follow along.
+The have-it-both-ways trick is to write it in such a way that any fool can understand, even a fool who has never thought about the task before.

 What do you call process documents?

-Process documents come in many flavors: standard operating procedures (SOPs), work instructions, process maps, workflow diagrams, policies and procedures, or playbooks.
-Some organizations simply call them how-to guides or process guides.
-The name matters less than making sure they’re clear and useful.
+There are many kinds of process documents: Standard operating procedures (SOPs), work instructions, process maps, workflow diagrams, policies and procedures, even playbooks.
+It’s one of those things that some organizations just call how-to guides or process guides.”
+Less important is the name than ensuring that they are clear and helpful.

 What are the benefits of process documentation?